 On Thursday, April 4, Vis held a town hall at Agassiz’s Agricultural Hall to hear concerns from residents and share some of his views on things like the federal budget and the proposed riding name change.

-“We’re really trying to win this race door-to-door, person-to-person,” Vis said to the eight people at the event, significantly smaller than the 50-plus people who came to his Mission town hall last week.
+“We’re really trying to win this race door-to-door, person-to-person,” Vis said to the eight people at the event, significantly smaller than the 50-plus people who came to his Mission town hall the week before.
 “I want to be someone that you feel is accessible … I want to be someone you can reach and you can share your concerns with.”

 Although Vis said the new Conservative vision was to be more positive, the start of his presentation was decidedly critical as he shared his thoughts on the federal budget, released in March of this year.